sourabhagrawal23/Shopify/README.md

 # Shopify
-Desktop based application for online shopping of mobiles. developed using core java and mysql.
+Desktop based application for shopping of mobiles and accessories.
+Developed using Java SE for Frontend as well as Backand.
+Used MYSQL Daatabase.

 # Screenshots